-Want to see a movie, but not sure what's worthwhile?
-Don't miss this week's lineup of acclaimed movies showing on the big screen in and around Columbus.
+Want to see a movie, but not sure what's worth your time (and money)?
+Check out this week's lineup of acclaimed movies showing on the big screen in and around Colorado Springs.

-Here are the highest-rated films to catch, based on review aggregator Rotten Tomatoes' Tomatometer Score, which reflects the opinions of hundreds of film and television critics.
+Read on for the highest rated films to catch, based on review aggregator Rotten Tomatoes' Tomatometer Score, which reflects the opinions of hundreds of film and television critics.

 (Movie descriptions courtesy The Movie Database; showtimes via Fandango.
 Movie ratings and showtimes are subject to change.)